 In the late 1950s, the church outgrew its downtown building and moved to its present home – then on the edge of town, but now once again a central location.
 Our building, designed by renowned architect Edward Anders Sövik, is an architectural landmark in Bloomington and was built in 1956.
 Great care was taken to express our core values through the architecture of our building.
 For example, the floor-to-ceiling glass windows in our sanctuary represent a desire to be transparent in our actions, and they keep us connected with the larger world instead of hiding us away inside a closed-off worship space.
-To learn more about our architecture, we invite you to read Sticks and Stones.
+To learn more about our architecture, we invite you to read our pamphlet, Sticks and Stones.

 Two Congregations Become One

 In the 1970s, the First Baptist Church began a relationship with a smaller United Church of Christ congregation that had its origins in a house church centered on the IU campus.
 This growing UCC congregation began using First Baptist’s chapel on Sunday, and the two churches shared Sunday School classes.
 In 1973, the congregations voted to unify, and the church changed its name to First Baptist Church – United Church of Christ.
 (Say that five times fast!)

 To the Twenty-First Century and Beyond